dpfens/World-Bank-Python/README.md

 ### Catalog
-See WorldBank Catalog API See [WorldBank Catalog API](https://datahelpdesk.worldbank.org/knowledgebase/articles/902049-data-catalog-api)
+See World Bank Catalog API See [World Bank Catalog API](https://datahelpdesk.worldbank.org/knowledgebase/articles/902049-data-catalog-api)

 ### City
 A city in a [country](#country).
 A `country's` `capital` is a City instance